pcengines/apu2-documentation/docs/order_of_PCI_addresses.md

 Initial coreboot port for APU2 was made with badly implemented PCIe engines definition passed to AGESA.
-It's done in the way that mPCIe cards get lower address then Network interface controllers (NICs).
+It's done in the way that mPCIe cards get lower address than Network interface controllers (NICs).
 It causes weird and unwanted behavior like shifting addresses of NICs when a mPCIe device is added.
 Unfortunately it can’t be changed without consequences, because of many years of APU existence on the market.
 If it had been changed, many APU owners